icewatersteam/Bots/README.md

 Run like any other Python file:
 $ python botv2.py

-Many values can be changed and customized, to make your own strategy follow along with the while loop in the main() function and tinker with the logic.
+Many values can be changed and customized, to make your own strategy follow along with the while loop in the main() function and tinker with whatever you like!